calhounbryce13/classwork-data-API/README.md

 A backend web service made with Node.js, Express, and the mongoose API to query for user data from a MongoDB database of user classes, events, and tasks.
+Made this for a teammate's main program on a group project.

 ## GETTING STARTED: